giulino/multi-threading-binance-API-downloader/README.md

 - `per_request_limit=1000` (spot) or `500` (futures) already maximizes candles per call.
 - Increase `max_concurrency` or `pool_maxsize` cautiously; the throttle is the ultimate limiter, but sockets and memory also matter.
 - Set `min_sleep` lower (0.01s) so throttle sleep doesn’t inject unnecessary latency.
-- If you need dynamic tuning, watch `throttle.mean_usage()`:
-  - If usage < 80%, consider bumping the concurrency cap in future runs.
-  - If 429s appear or usage ~100% with long waits, reduce the cap slightly.

-## Future Improvements

-- Optional feedback loop to auto-adjust concurrency based on average usage/429s.
-- Streaming Parquet writer (row-group flushes during download).
-- HTTP/2 support if Binance exposes it.
-- CLI flags for concurrency / weight tuning per run.

-## License

-MIT.
-See `LICENSE` for details.